- DBMS Tutorial

-Deferred database modification: All logs are written on to the stable storage and database is updated when transaction commits.
+Deferred database modification − All logs are written on to the stable storage and the database is updated when a transaction commits.

-Immediate database modification: Each log follows an actual database modification.
-That is, database is modified immediately after every operation.
+Immediate database modification − Each log follows an actual database modification.
+That is, the database is modified immediately after every operation.

-When more than one transactions are being executed in parallel, the logs are interleaved.
-At the time of recovery it would become hard for recovery system to backtrack all logs, and then start recovering.
-To ease this situation most modern DBMS use the concept of 'checkpoints'.
+When more than one transaction are being executed in parallel, the logs are interleaved.
+At the time of recovery, it would become hard for the recovery system to backtrack all logs, and then start recovering.
+To ease this situation, most modern DBMS use the concept of 'checkpoints'.

 Keeping and maintaining logs in real time and in real environment may fill out all the memory space available in the system.
-At time passes log file may be too big to be handled at all.
-Checkpoint is a mechanism where all the previous logs are removed from the system and stored permanently in storage disk.
-Checkpoint declares a point before which the DBMS was in consistent state and all the transactions were committed.
+As time passes, the log file may grow too big to be handled at all.
+Checkpoint is a mechanism where all the previous logs are removed from the system and stored permanently in a storage disk.
+Checkpoint declares a point before which the DBMS was in consistent state, and all the transactions were committed.

-When system with concurrent transaction crashes and recovers, it does behave in the following manner:
+When a system with concurrent transactions crashes and recovers, it behaves in the following manner −

 If the recovery system sees a log with <Tn, Start> but no commit or abort log found, it puts the transaction in undo-list.

-All transactions in undo-list are then undone and their logs are removed.
-All transaction in redo-list, their previous logs are removed and then redone again and log saved.
+All the transactions in the undo-list are then undone and their logs are removed.
+All the transactions in the redo-list and their previous logs are removed and then redone before saving their logs.